yuliacl/GermEval2025-Flausch-Erkennung/index.md

 We will provide the participants with annotated training (and development) and unlabeled test datasets containing complete written, German language comment threads under YouTube videos posted by different content creators.
 The content creators and communities vary in topic, style, age group, etc.
-The test data and training data do not overlap wrt. to the original content creator of the video – the communities commenting on the videos can therefore be expected to differ.
+The training and test datasets do not overlap in terms of YouTube videos.
+Furthermore, the test dataset mostly contains (comments on) videos from content creators that are different from those in the training dataset.
+The communities commenting on these videos can therefore be expected to differ.

-The data will be hosted on OSF and can be accessed per request via this [Link](https://osf.io/4g8zb/).
+**The data will be hosted on OSF and can be accessed per request via this [Link](https://osf.io/4g8zb/).**

 #### Sample Data